 We’re all capable of cultivating this deep, real-time awareness, but we find it a challenge to do so because of our tendency to live in different mental time zones.
 We get stuck in thoughts about the past or the future, and this prevents us from living in the present.

 Our ‘monkey mind’ (a Buddhist principle that refers to the unsettled, confused and restless aspect of our thoughts patterns), can cause us to feel scattered, and obsess over the loose ends of the past, and the unknowns of the future.
 Our job is to tame our ‘monkey mind’ by calming it so that we can ground ourselves in the here and now.

-Although the acts of reflection and preparation serve an important purpose in processing our life experiences, we need to do them in moderation.
+Although reflection and preparation serve an important purpose in processing our life experiences, we need to do them in moderation.
 When we’re able to find a balance, we can soak in the goodness of our present and offer our undivided attention to the activities and the people we care about.

 Once we get off the speeding train of life and live in the now, we’ll cruise through with greater clarity, serenity, and positivity.
 We’ll benefit from nourishing and meaningful connections, a healthy acceptance of our circumstances, and a feeling of ease.
 Letting go of control and flowing with time fortifies us with the maturity and resilience to face life’s hardships head on.